|Date||14/26 January 1886|

 - Tchaikovsky's statement about his ancestors here contains some inaccuracies (partly also depending on how it is read).
 His maternal grandfather, Andrey Mikhaylovich Assier (1778–1835), was born in Meissen, Saxony, to a French father (Michel Victor Acier) and a German (or Austrian) mother (Maria Christina Eleonora, née Wittig).
 The Christian name of Andrey Mikhaylovich Assier at birth, however, was not André, as one might have expected (and as Tchaikovsky wrote above), but Heinrich (his full name at birth being Michael Heinrich Maximilian Acier).
 Heinrich Acier left Saxony in 1795 to take up a post as a teacher of German and French at the Saint Petersburg Military School.
 Five years later, in July 1800, shortly after marrying Yekaterina Popova (the composer's maternal grandmother) he officially became a Russian citizen, adopting the name Andrey Mikhaylovich Assier.
 No member of the Assier (or Acier) family had settled in Russia previously, let alone during the time of the revocation of the Edict of Nantes by Louis XIV in 1685, which forced some 200,000 French Protestants (Huguenots) to leave France.
 Even if "emigrated" in Tchaikovsky's statement is not taken to mean "emigrated to Russia", but read simply as "emigrated from France", it is still problematic because: (i) his maternal great-grandfather, Michel Victor Acier, was born in France, specifically at Versailles in 1736, and he did not leave the country until 1764, when he moved to Saxony to work as a modelleur at the famous Meissen porcelain factory; (ii) Michel Victor Acier was not a Huguenot, but a Catholic (as was his future wife), and so his emigration from France had nothing to do with religious persecution, but rather with his search for better employment opportunities.
 Tchaikovsky's first biographer, his brother Modest, would add to the confusion by writing that their maternal great-grandfather (that is, Michel Victor Acier) had emigrated to Prussia from France in the wake of the 1789 Revolution (see (1997), p.
 9).
 The archival research of Lucinde Braun in Germany, and Tamara Skvirskaya and Valery Sokolov in Russia in recent years has clarified the genealogy of Tchaikovsky's family on his mother's side.
 See Lucinde Braun's article for this website on Michel Victor Acier and his career as a sculptor, as well as (2003), p.
 224–235; and (2003), p.
 236–245.

-- Mariya Markovna Loginova (née Palchikova; d.
-1888) was a former serf who was engaged as a piano teacher for young Pyotr in Votkinsk by his parents around 1845.
+- Mariya Markovna Loginova (née Palchikova; 1823-1888), daughter of the composer Mark Palchikov, who was engaged as a piano teacher for young Pyotr in Votkinsk by his parents around 1845.
 By 1848, as Modest informs us in his biography of the composer, the eight-year-old Pyotr could already play the piano as well as she could.
 In 1883, Tchaikovsky unexpectedly received a letter from her asking for financial assistance.
 He granted her a pension and also corresponded regularly with her during the last three years of her life (none of these letters, however, has come to light) — see (1997), p.
-41.
+41. Modest's assertion that Mariya was a former serf has recently been disproven — see http://expositions.nlr.ru/eng/ex_manus/Chaikovsky/teacher_music.php .

 - Rudolf Kündinger (1832–1913) was born in Nuremberg, but in 1850 settled in Russia where he worked as a piano teacher.
 He gave Tchaikovsky piano lessons every Sunday from 1855 to 1858 (except during the summer months).
 Kündinger would go on to be appointed a professor of piano at the Saint Petersburg Conservatory in 1879.
 For Modest's biography he wrote some reminiscences about his former student, in which he confessed that, despite the young man's outstanding abilities, he would never have imagined that he would go on to become a famous composer, and indeed at the time he had replied in the negative to Ilya Tchaikovsky's question as to whether his son should pursue a musical career — partly because he had not then seen any genius in him, and partly because of the difficulty of making a living as a musician in Russia — see (1997), p.
 112; also cited in (1993), p.
 13. In his more detailed Autobiography (1889) Tchaikovsky would also pay tribute to Kündinger, noting how his teacher had been the first to take him to concerts of German classical music.